What is HubSpot Copilot? A practical guide to its features and limits

 Breeze Intelligence: The data behind the AI

-This is the part that makes the AI feel like it actually knows what it’s talking about.
-Breeze Intelligence taps into a huge database of company and buyer information to give your sales and marketing teams more context.
+This is the part that makes the AI feel like it actually knows what it's talking about.
+Breeze Intelligence taps into a robust database of company and buyer information to give your sales and marketing teams more context.

 Here's what it offers:

-• Data Enrichment: It automatically fills in useful details on your contacts and companies, like their annual revenue, industry, or the other software they use.
+• Data enrichment: It automatically fills in useful details on your contacts and companies, like their annual revenue, industry, or the other software they use.

 Strengths: Deep integration and content creation